arthomas7/topic-amplicons/README.md

 This BVCN topic will cover:

 * the different approaches for analyzing amplicon data
-* how to construct count tables, alignment files, and extract taxonomy
+* how to construct count tables, alignment files, and extract taxonomy from sequencing files
-* how to analyze amplicon count data
+* statistical and data visualization techniques for analyzing amplicon data

 # Lesson 1
 ### Title: Intro to Amplicons